DataDog/integrations-core/mapr/README.md

 ## Overview

-This check monitors [MapR][1] through the Datadog Agent.
+This check monitors [MapR][1] 6.1+ through the Datadog Agent.

 ## Setup

 Follow the instructions below to install and configure this check for an Agent running on a host.
-For containerized environments, see the [Autodiscovery Integration Templates][2] for guidance on applying these instructions.

 ### Installation

-The MapR check is included in the [Datadog Agent][2] package.
-However, additional installation steps are necessary:
+The MapR check is included in the [Datadog Agent][2] package but requires additional setup operations.

-1. Download and extract the [MapR Client][12].
-2. Update `LD_LIBRARY_PATH` and `DYLD_LIBRARY_PATH` as explained in the [MapR documentation][9] (usually with `/opt/mapr/lib/)`.
-3. Set `JAVA_HOME` (if you are running on macOS install system Java).
-3. Install the [mapr-streams-python][7] library.
+1. Add `/opt/mapr/lib/` to your `ld.so.conf` file.
+The agent uses the mapr-streams-python library which requires access to some shared libraries.
-4. Create a password for the `dd-agent` user, then add this user to every node of the cluster with the same `UID`/`GID` so it is recognized by MapR.
+2. Create a password for the `dd-agent` user, then add this user to every node of the cluster with the same `UID`/`GID` so it is recognized by MapR.
 See [Managing users and groups][10] for additional details.
+3. Install the agent on every host you want to monitor.
-5. If security is enabled on the cluster (recommended), generate a [long-lived ticket][8] for the `dd-agent` user.
+4. Generate a [long-lived ticket][8] for the `dd-agent` user.
+5. Make sure the ticket is readable by the `dd-agent` user.

 ### Configuration
 #### Metric collection